ChordPro/chordpro/docs/content/Directives-image.md

 Scales the image with the factor.
 This may be a floating point number, e.g. `0.2`, or a percentage, e.g. `20%`.

+Two comma-separated factors cen be used to specify independent horizontal and vertical scaling.

 ##### `align=`*aa*
 Aligns the image on the page.
 The argument may be `"left"`, `"center"` or `"right"`.